thely/artofweb-21/index.md

 ## Course Objectives

 * Use the web page as a medium for multimedia and/or interactive storytelling
+* Exercise creativity and develop ideas in groups
 * Build pages using HTML5, CSS3, and JS
-* Understand and feel comfortable with text editors and the terminal
-* Serve your own pages with GitHub Pages + similar
-* Basic understanding of version control with git, GitHub
+* Understand why and how to use version control with git and GitHub
-* Troubleshoot issues and find solutions via Google searching
-* Learn + creatively “steal” from others using browser developer tools
+* Develop troubleshooting skills to solve inevitable problems

 [Link to projects page](./projects)